Latter-day Saint Chaplains

 Military Chaplains

-Military chaplains serve in the Army, Air Force (US Air Force chaplains also serve the US Space Force), and Navy (US Navy chaplains also serve the US Marine Corps and Coast Guard).
+Military chaplains serve in the Army, Air Force (Air Force chaplains also serve the Space Force), and Navy (Navy chaplains also serve the Marine Corps and Coast Guard).

 Applicant Requirements